averms/vewrapper/README.md

 # vewrapper

-A set of helper functions written in POSIX sh / bash that allow you to manage your python3 virtual environments in a convenient way.
+A set of helper functions written in shell script that allow you to manage your python3 virtual environments in a convenient way.
 These functions are small improvements over similar shell scripts floating around the internet.

+**NOTE: The POSIX-compatible script is not maintained anymore, but I will still accept pull requests.**

 ## Requirements

-* python >= 3.5
+- python >= 3.5
-* A POSIX-compliant shell with some standard programs/builtins, i.e.,
+- A POSIX-compliant shell with some standard programs/builtins, i.e.,
   `command`, `basename`, `mkdir`, `ls`.

 ## Installation

-There are two scripts, one for bash and one for any POSIX compliant shell.
+There are two scripts, one for bash/zsh and one for any POSIX compliant shell.
 The following instructions are for bash.

 Since the script simply exposes some global functions into your session you can